sureshgururajan/aws-console-private-access-setup/powers/aws-console-private-access/POWER.md

 ## Deployment

-### Basic Deployment
+### Basic Deployment (Without EC2 Keypair)

-Deploy the stack to your AWS account without an EC2 keypair:
+Deploy the stack without an EC2 keypair.
+The instance will only be accessible via AWS Systems Manager Session Manager:

 ```bash
 npx cdk deploy